whoisdsmith/VAULTSIDIAN/regex-rulesets/detect-and-replace-text-paragraph-in-a-markdown-document.md

 Paragraphs in Markdown are essentially any block of text which is not any other block level construct (as defined by the [Syntax Rules](http://daringfireball.net/projects/markdown/syntax)).
 So a paragraph is a block of text which is not a header, list, blockquote, codeblock, or horizontal rules (as those are the only other block level constructions defined in Markdown--ignoring some unofficial extensions).

 As you are only interested in finding root level paragraphs (not nested ones), a simple approach may be to simply split your document on double line breaks and run a regex against the beginning of each block checking for tokens which identify the non-paragraph types.
 If it starts with four or more spaces (or one tab); not a paragraph.
 If it starts with a 0-3 spaces and a hash; not a paragraph.
 If is starts with 0-3 spaces, a `>` and a space; not a paragraph.
 If it starts with 0-3 spaces, one of `*, -, +`, and a space, not a paragraph.
-And so on...
+And so on…

 One trouble spot is headers.
 Headers can only ever be one line, to a hash header may not have a blank line between it and the paragraph following it.
 However, that is fairly easy to work around as headers can only ever be one line.
 It you find a header (block that starts with a hash), split off the first line and anything else is a separate block which may or may not be a paragraph.